thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 When the lexically larger peer receives a call on  `MCSessionDelegate`'s `session:peer:didChangeState` with `state` set to `MCSessionStateConnected` then it MUST establish an output stream with the lexically smaller peer by calling `startStreamWithName:toPeer:error:` on the `MCSession` objects targeted at the lexically smaller peer with the `streamName` set to "ThaliStream".

 The lexically larger peer will then receive a callback on its `MCSessionDelegate`'s `session:didReceiveStream:withName:fromPeer:` and MUST confirm that:
-* The `peerID` matches the `peerID` that they associate with the `session` object.
-If the `peerID` does not match then a system error must be raised because something went seriously wrong.
+* The UID portion of the `PeerID` matches the UID portion of the `PeerID` that they associate with the `session` object.
+If the UID does not match then a system error must be raised because something went seriously wrong.
 Specifically the lexically larger peer must have somehow invited more than one peer to the session.
+* Additionally, the receiving peer must validate that the GenerationID part of the remote peer id sent in the `withContext` field of the invite matches the current GenerationID of the local peer's PeerID.
+If the two GenerationID's do not match then the receiver MUST refuse the invite.
+The connecting peer is free to send further invites at a later date once they have discovered the latest GenerationID of the receiving peer via callbacks to the didFindPeer method of the delegate.
 * The `streamName` MUST be "ThaliStream" or the session MUST be terminated.

 At this point the session is said to be ready.
 That is, both peers are members of the same session and both have established output streams to each other.